xot/ElectraOne/README.md

 - the firmware version your E1 runs,
 - the version of Ableton Live you are running,
 - the operating system (and version) Live runs on, and
 - a longer description of the bug, including what conditions seem to cause it and how exactly the bug manifests itself.
 Includes the (relevant contents) of the log-file (see above).
 If necessary, increase ```DEBUG```, restart Live, and trigger the bug again.
+See above for how to create a useful log.

 Before submitting a bug report, please have a look at the [current issues](https://github.com/xot/ElectraOne/issues) to see whether your bug has already been reported on earlier.
 You can also monitor this page to keep track of how your bug is being resolved.